-Number of shares held:
+Number of shares held : CDS Account No :

-CDS Account No I/We NRIC/Company No being a member / me mhers (of Edar an Berhad NRIC No. an Bemae NRIC No on a virtual basis thr ote for me/us on my/our behalf at the Twenty Ninth Annual General Meeting of Edaran E rough live streaming from the Broadcast Venue and online remote voting via the or mited.my to be provided by Boardroom Share Registrars Sdn Bhd on Wednesday, 1 D line meet ting platf orm at https: My / Our proxy is to vote as indicated below : RESOLUTIONS FOR AGAINST RESOLUTION 1 To re-elect a Director retiring under Article 101 of the Company's Articles of Association: • Dato' Abdul Halim Abdullah RESOLUTION 2 To re-elect a Director retiring under Article 101 of the Company's Articles of Association: • Datuk Mohd Shu'aib Ishak RESOLUTION 3 To re-elect a Director retiring under Article 101 of the Company's Articles of Association: • Encik Fazlan Azri Tajudin RESOLUTION 4 To re-elect a Director retiring under Article 102 of the Company's Articles of Association: • Encik Wan Adlan Affandy Wan Abdul Rahman RESOLUTION 5 To approve the payment of Directors' Fees for an aggregate amount up to RM325,000.0 the Non-Executive Directors for the period from 2 December 2021 until the conclusion on next Annual General Meeting of the Company.
-RESOLUTION 6 To approve the payment of Directors' Benefits (excluding Directors' fee) for an aggregate am of up to RM235,000.00 to the Non-Executive Directors for the period from 2 December 2021 the conclusion of the next Annual General Meeting of the Company.
-RESOLUTION 7 To re-appoint Messrs.
-TGS TW as Auditors of the Company and to authorise the Directors their remuneration.
-RESOLUTION 8 To give authority to the Directors to issue shares under Sections 75 and 76 of the Compa Act, 2016.
-RESOLUTION 9 To give an approval to a Director who has served as an Independent Non-Executive Director of Company for a cumulative term of more than nine years, to continue to act as an Indepen Non-Executive Director of the Company: Dato' Abdul Halim Abdullah RESOLUTION 10 To give an approval to a Director who has served as an Independent Non-Executive Director of Company for a cumulative term of more than nine years, to continue to act as an Indepen Non-Executive Director of the Company: • Datuk Emam Mohd Haniff Emam Mohd Hussain RESOLUTION 11 To give an approval to a Director who has served as an Independent Non-Executive Director of Company for a cumulative term of more than nine years, to continue to act as an Indepen Non-Executive Director of the Company: • Dato' Hj Abdul Hamid Mustapha RESOLUTION 12 To give an approval to a Director who has served as an Independent Non-Executive Director of Company for a cumulative term of more than nine years, to continue to act as an Indepen Non-Executive Director of the Company: • Dato' Abdul Malek Ahmad Shazili ith an "X" in the spaces provided how you wish to cast your votes.
-If you do r ting at his/her discretion.) not do so , the Pr oxy will vote Signed this day of 2021 Signature of Memb
+I/We NRIC/Company No hereby appoint being a member / memb NRIC No of virtual basis throug https://meeting.board a.m. and at any adjo ote for me/us on my/our behalf at the Thirtieth Annual General Meeting of Edaran Berhad to the live streaming from the Broadcast Venue and online remote voting via the order of the droomlimited.my to be provided by Boardroom Share Registrars Sdn Bhd on Wednesday, surnment thereof.
+Is to vote as indicated below: nline meetin g platform at Wy / Our proxy RESOLUTIONS FOR AGAINST To re-elect a Director retiring under Article 101 of the Company's Articles of Association: I AOAINOT RESOLUTION 1 Dato' Abdul Malek Ahmad Shazili RESOLUTION 2 To re-elect a Director retiring under Article 101 of the Company's Articles of Association: - Encik Ahmad Yasri Mohd Hashim @ Mohd Hassan To re-elect a Director retiring under Article 101 of the Company's Articles of Association: RESOLUTION 3 • Encik Md Arif Haji Hasan RESOLUTION 4 To approve the payment of Directors' Fees for an aggregate amount of up to RM390,000.00 to the Non-Executive Directors for the period from 1 December 2022 until the conclusion of the next Annua General Meeting of the Company.
+RESOLUTION 5 To approve the payment of Directors' Benefits (excluding Directors' fee) for an aggregate amount of up to RM280,000.00 to the Non-Executive Directors for the period from 1 December 2022 until the conclusion of the next Annual General Meeting of the Company n RESOLUTION 6 To re-appoint Messrs.
+TGS TW as Auditors of the Company and to authorise the Directors to fi their remuneration. x RESOLUTION 7 To give authority to the Directors to issue shares under Sections 75 and 76 of the Companie: Act, 2016.
+S RESOLUTION 8 To give an approval to a Director who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine years, to continue to act as an Independer Non-Executive Director of the Company: • Dato' Abdul Halim Abdullah RESOLUTION 9 To give an approval to a Director who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine years, to continue to act as an Independer Non-Executive Director of the Company: • Datuk Emam Mohd Haniff Emam Mohd Hussain RESOLUTION 10 To give an approval to a Director who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine years, to continue to act as an Independer Non-Executive Director of the Company: • Dato' Hj Abdul Hamid Mustapha RESOLUTION 11 To give an approval to a Director who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine years, to continue to act as an Independer Non-Executive Director of the Company: • Dato' Abdul Malek Ahmad Shazili ith an "X" in the spaces provided how you wish to cast your votes.
+If you do not ting at his/her discretion.) do so, the P roxy will vote Signed this day of 2022 Signature of Memb er / Common Seal